ClusterM/famicom-dumper-client/README.md

 # Client (PC-software) for Famicom Dumper/Programmer

-This is the client for the Famicom Dumper/Programmer hardware: [https://github.com/ClusterM/famicom-dumper](https://github.com/ClusterM/famicom-dumper)
+This is the client for the Famicom Dumper/Programmer hardware:
+- [https://github.com/ClusterM/famicom-dumper](https://github.com/ClusterM/famicom-dumper) (my own project, based on AVR)
+- [https://github.com/HardWrMan/SuperDumperFW](https://github.com/HardWrMan/SuperDumperFW) (alternative project by HardWrMan, based on STM32)

 You need Windows and .NET Framework 3.5 but it works fine on *nix using Mono.